Government to review funding for former governors general, Trudeau says

-OTTAWA — Prime Minister Justin Trudeau says he’ll reconsider the perks and supports Canada gives former governors general.
+OTTAWA — Canada’s governors general deserve continued financial support once they retire but they need to be more transparent and accountable for their expenses, Justin Trudeau said Wednesday.

-The federal government’s books show that Adrienne Clarkson, who was governor general from 1999 to 2005, has billed more than $1 million in expenses since leaving the job.
+The prime minister made the comment after a Postmedia report revealed that Adrienne Clarkson, who was governor general from 1999 to 2005, has billed more than $1 million in expenses since leaving the vice-regal job.

-Besides their pensions, former governors general can get public funding for office expenses and travel.
-The program has existed since 1979, on the premise that governors general never truly retire.
+Besides their pensions, former governors general get lifetime public funding for office and travel expenses through a program that has existed since 1979, on the premise that governors general never truly retire.

+Trudeau said the federal government will review the program to determine “best practices” for supporting former governors general.

+“These are people who’ve stepped up and offered tremendous service to this country but Canadians expect a certain level of transparency and accountability and we’re going to make sure we’re moving forward in a thoughtful way,” Trudeau said on his way into the Liberals’ weekly caucus meeting.

 Clarkson has billed more than $100,000 to the government nine times in the 12 years since she left Rideau Hall.

-That’s the threshold for reporting the billings publicly in the annual Public Accounts, a detailed report on government spending.
+That’s the threshold for reporting the billings separately, including identifying the claimant, in the federal government’s annual Public Accounts.
+The Public Accounts disclose no detail about the nature of the expenses.

-Trudeau says people who serve as governor general offer great service to Canada and deserve support in the years after they retire, but also that Canadians expect accountability and transparency when public money is spent.

-He says the government will try to do better at meeting both goals.
+Expenses of less than $100,000 billed by former governors general are lumped together in a general “temporary help services” category and do not identify who claimed them.

 The Canadian Press